Flag of Mexico: Differences with Italian flag

 The Mexican tricolor (green, white, red) has been continuously used for a longer time than the Italian one.
-At the time of the Mexican flag's adoption, the similarly toned Italian tricolor had already been used briefly in Europe, for example by the Cisalpine Republic in 1797, but it had different proportions from the modern Italian flag.
+At the time of the Mexican flag's adoption, the similarly toned Italian tricolor had not been used by any sovereign nation in Europe.
+Napoleon's puppet state Cisalpine Republic in what would become northern Italy adopted it in 1797, but with horizontal stripes and different proportions from the modern Italian flag.

 Due to the common arrangement of the colors, at first sight, it seems that the only difference between the Italian and the Mexican flag is only the coat of arms of Mexico present in the latter.
 Both flags use the same colors (green, white, and red), but the Mexican flag has darker shades of green and red (particularly green).
 Additionally, these flags present a different aspect ratio (proportions): the Italian flag aspect ratio is 2:3 (1 to 1.5), more squarish in shape, while the Mexican flag aspect ratio is 4:7 (1 to 1.75), a longer shape.

 The similarity between the two flags posed a serious problem in maritime transport, given that originally the Mexican mercantile flag was devoid of arms and therefore was consequently identical to the Italian Republican tricolor of 1946; to obviate the inconvenience, at the request of the International Maritime Organization, both Italy and Mexico adopted naval flags with different crests.